Kagurazaka Editorial Photoshoot: Tokyo Style Guide

 Why did you choose Kagurazaka for this shoot?

 Kagurazaka is a unique neighborhood in Tokyo that retains a traditional, cinematic atmosphere.
 Because Akane had previously lived there, it provided an authentic backdrop that allowed her to move with comfort and familiarity.
+She even pointed out a house where a geisha lives, but I’ll keep that secret safe.

 What gear or lighting do you use for street editorial photography?